 Though it appears awkward, the portrait suits him and maybe even personifies him – at least the Dad I’ve grown up with – the inconsistent, wildly generous, overly dramatic, type-A, job-consumed, slightly self-obsessed, unbelievably creative intellect, Dad.

 Growing up, dad wasn’t often present.
 I knew he worked in advertising and occasionally he had to go away in his white uniform (Navy reserves), but that wasn’t all.
 In 1966 he incorporated the Enid Community Theatre where he also spent a great deal of time.
-Though I wasn’t old enough to really understand what went on at this magical place, I have pictures in my head of my dad making and packing up puppets for a Christmas play and a white rabbit we got because he was in one of the plays.
+Though I wasn’t old enough to really understand what went on at this magical place, I have pictures in my head of my dad making and packing up puppets for a Christmas play and a white rabbit we got because he was in a production of Carousel.
 I also remember how, every so often, he’d come in to say goodnight and narrate some fantastic tale he’d just made up on the spot to get me to go to sleep, but which would just keep me wide awake waiting for the ending.

 We moved to Oklahoma City when I was 7.
 I’ll never forget him squeezing himself into the seat across from me on the swing set glider, telling me earnestly that everything would be okay and that I’d find new friends as I screamed and cried and carried on as all children pulled from their idyllic surroundings for territory and landscapes they can’t even fathom.